Representative Jason Perillo has dedicated his life to serving others and to making his community a better place to live, work, and raise a family.

 Jason served as the Chief of Shelton’s Echo Hose Ambulance from January of 2004 through 2008, working closely with police and fire department personnel to improve public health and safety throughout Shelton.
 A Shelton native, Jason began his volunteer career with Echo Hose in 1999.

 In addition to his EMS work, Jason served Shelton residents as an Alderman and as Vice-Chairman of the Board of Apportionment and Taxation.
 He also served as a member of the City’s Planning and Zoning Commission where he was Chairman of the Planning and Zoning Subcommittee on Downtown Redevelopment.
 He was first elected to the House of Representatives in 2007, and was most recently re-elected in 2016.

 In 2015, House Minority Leader Themis Klarides (R-114) appointed Jason to the post of Republican Whip.
 Jason had previously served as Assistant Republican Leader.
-This session, Jason serves on the Finance, Public Health, and Executive and Legislative Nominations Committees.
+This session, Jason is the Republican leader on the Executive and Legislative Nominations Committee and serves on the Finance and Government Administration and Elections Committees.

 Jason has authored or co-sponsored a number of laws that are already improving the quality of life for Connecticut families and are creating economic development opportunities throughout our State.